 - The anus had a natural expansion mechanism for things to enter it as the vagina and mouth do.

-- The anus did not give off warning pains when it is penetrated each time.
+- The anus did not give off warning pains when it is penetrated each and every time.

 - The practice of regular anal sex over many months or years did not have a strong possibility of causing issues with feces not be able to be held and other health injuries.